-In July 2006, Saskatoon Transit completed an extensive overhaul of its entire system and introduced a new service.
+In July of 2006, Saskatoon Transit completed an extensive overhaul of its entire system and introduced a new service.
 This new service included a complete re-branding and the introduction of the DART service.
 The DART stands for Direct Access Rapid Transit and is a precursor to the future Bus Rapid Transit System being developed as part of the Growth Plan to Half a Million.
-Over the last few years, the DART routes have been rolled into regular higher frequency service along 8th Street and 22nd Street, and most recently College Drive and Attridge Drive as we continue modelling and getting customers accustomed to what BRT service will look like in the future.
+Over the last few years, the DART routes have been rolled into regular higher frequency service along 8th Street and 22nd Street.
+In July of 2017, Saskatoon Transit started increased service frequency along 22nd Street, one of the proposed major corridors, to continue modelling and getting customers used to what BRT service will look like in the future.

-Transit currently operates six terminals spread throughout the City at Confederation Mall, Lawson Heights Mall, Centre Mall, University of Saskatchewan, Downtown, and Market Mall.
+Transit currently operates six terminals spread throughout the City at Confederation Mall, Lawson Heights Mall, Centre Mall, U of S, Downtown, and Market Mall.